This article will focus on monogamy vs polygamy, throwing light on each of these mating behaviors in humans.

 In such a scenario, it isn’t advantageous for a male to invest effort, time and energy into securing a mate, reproducing, and letting any offspring produced die at the hands of other males or because of a lack of resources.

 Therefore, by raising the offspring with a female- at least until the offspring can grow up and take care of itself- a male benefits reproductively.

 Many male mammals have hardened spikes on their penises that supposedly enhance sensation and reduce their delay to climax.
 This is consistent with their polygamous and short-term matings.

-Since human males lost this feature millions of years ago, it is argued that longer-lasting sex promoted more monogamous and intimate relationships.
+Since this feature is no longer present in male primates, it’s argued that longer-lasting sex promoted more monogamous and intimate relationships.

 Generally monogamous, moderately polygamous

 Modern humans can be described as being generally monogamous and moderately polygamous.
 Nesting birds whose degree of parental investment matches that of humans also show a similar trend in their mating behaviours.1

 So humans aren’t either monogamous or polygamous.
 They exhibit a whole spectrum of mating behaviours ranging from pure monogamy to polygamy.

 This strategic pluralism of human mating behavior allows them to choose an optimal strategy in a given set of circumstances.2